Stewardship Network

-About the Network
+About the Circle

-The Northern Indigenous Stewardship Network was established in 2021 to build connections and facilitate information-sharing amongst Indigenous guardian and environmental stewardship programs across Northern Canada.
+The Northern Indigenous Stewardship Circle was established in 2021 to build connections and facilitate information-sharing amongst Indigenous guardian and environmental stewardship programs across Northern Canada.
 We work as a collective to support Indigenous governance, capacity building and cultural connections for our communities to be empowered as stewards of the land.

 Vision